openxthinking/bullet-docs/docs/install.md

 # Theme installation

+!> Skip this if you bought your theme through `Shopify theme store`.

 Themes can be installed through the [Shopify Admin panel](https://www.shopify.com/admin/themes?ref=openthinking1).

 1. Download the `.zip` file _(from the download link you recieved in your email or directly from your profile)_